MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enrollmentstatustracking-csp.md

 Scope is dynamic.
 Supported operations are Get, Add, Delete, and Replace.

 Value type is integer.
 Expected values are as follows:
-- 1 = NotInstalled
+- 1 - NotInstalled
-- 2 = InProgress
+- 2 - InProgress
-- 3 = Completed
+- 3 - Completed
-- 4 = Error
+- 4 - Error

 <a href="" id="enrollmentstatustracking-setup-apps-tracking-providername-appname-rebootrequired"></a>**EnrollmentStatusTracking/Setup/Apps/Tracking/*ProviderName*/*AppName*/RebootRequired**
 Optional.
 This node is supported in both user context and device context.
 Indicates if the app installation requires ESP to issue a reboot.
 The policy providers installing the app (not the MDM server) must set this node.
-If the policy providers do not set this node, the ESP will not reboot the device for the app install.
+If the policy providers do not set this node, the ESP will not reboot the device for the app installation.

 Scope is dynamic.
 Supported operations are Get, Add, Delete, and Replace.

 Value type is integer.
 Expected values are as follows:
-- 1 = NotRequired
+- 1 - NotRequired
-- 2 = SoftReboot
+- 2 - SoftReboot
-- 3 = HardReboot
+- 3 - HardReboot

 <a href="" id="enrollmentstatustracking-setup-hasprovisioningcompleted"></a>**EnrollmentStatusTracking/Setup/HasProvisioningCompleted**
 Required.
 This node is supported in both user context and device context.